Jackson Immuno Research Inc.

 Signal amplification

 In many situations, especially where the target analyte is present in samples at only low levels, it may be necessary to amplify the ELISA signal.
-A popular approach is to use labeled streptavidin-biotin-peroxidase complex (ABC) signal amplification, a technique that exploits the high-affinity streptavidin-biotin interaction to add multiple detection moieties to the target analyte.
+A popular approach is to use labeled streptavidin-biotin-complex (LSAB) signal amplification, a technique that exploits the high-affinity streptavidin-biotin interaction to add multiple detection moieties to the target analyte.

 Figure 5 shows a form of signal amplification using biotinylated secondary antibodies to bind the analyte-specific antibody after the primary antibody has reacted with the plate-bound analyte.
 By detecting this interaction with labeled streptavidin, signal amplification is achieved by virtue of 1) multiple biotins being attached to each secondary antibody and 2) the tetrameric nature of streptavidin, which has four biotin-binding sites per molecule.
 It can clearly be seen that the number of detection moieties increases in the final complex.